Barristan Selmy, by Mike Capprotti ©

 Barristan was named to the Kingsguard at the age of twenty-three and swore his vows before Ser Gerold Hightower, while King Jaehaerys II Targaryen bestowed the white cloak on him.
 In joining the Kingsguard, he gave up the claim to his family seat, and the girl he was to wed was married to his cousin instead.

-Many songs were later made about Selmy's daring infiltration.
-Selmy disguised as a hooded beggar climbed the walls of Duskendale in the dead of night, walking through the town streets cloaked and hooded he approached the Walls of Dunfort, scaling the walls of the castle, and slaying a sentry before the man could raise the alarm.
-Selmy through stealth and courage found his way to the dungeons and freed Aerys and led him to the upper levels.
-During the escape attempt, Barristan slew two guards and Ser Symon Hollard, avenging the death of his sworn brother, Ser Gwayne Gaunt.
-He and the King rushed to the stables, Selmy slaying all those who tried to intervene as the alarm was being raised.
-Selmy and King Aerys mounted on stolen horses charged out the Dunfort gates before they could be barred and raced through the streets of Duskendale to the town's walls eventually escaping.
-Selmy, took an arrow to the chest during the rescue.
-After the defiance Barristan pleaded for the life of the child Dontos Hollard as a boon, when House Hollard was destroyed for siding with the Darklyns in the Defiance, to which King Aerys acquiesced.
+Disguised as a hooded beggar in the dead of night, Barristan climbed the walls of Duskendale, scaled the walls of the Dun Fort, and slew a sentry before the man could raise the alarm.
+Barristan freed Aerys from the dungeon and led him to the upper levels.
+During the escape attempt, Barristan slew two guards and Ser Symon Hollard, avenging the death of his sworn brother, Ser Gwayne Gaunt, who had been killed by Symon.
+Barristan and Aerys rushed to the stables, with the knight fending off those who tried to intervene.
+Mounted on stolen horses, the pair charged out the Dun Fort's gate and escaped through the streets of Duskendale.
+Barristan took an arrow to the chest during the rescue.
+Houses Darklyn and Hollard were destroyed by Aerys afterward, but the king acquiesced to Barristan's plea to spare the life of the child Dontos Hollard.
+Many songs have since been sung of Barristan's deeds at Duskendale.

-In the later years of King Aerys's reign, the band of outlaws known as the Kingswood Brotherhood caused problems, and the king send his Kingsguard on campaign.
+When the band of outlaws known as the Kingswood Brotherhood caused problems, the king sent his Kingsguard on campaign in the kingswood.
 Barristan rescued Lady Jeyne Swann and her septa, and he killed the bandits' leader, Ser Simon Toyne, in single combat.
+During a tourney at Storm's End, Barristan defeated Aerys's heir, Prince Rhaegar Targaryen, in the final joust, winning the tourney.

 Jeor Mormont, Lord Commander of the Night's Watch, knew Barristan when he was younger.
 During Greyjoy's Rebellion, Barristan led the attack on Old Wyk.
 He has remained a formidable fighter even in his advanced years, winning the championship of a tourney at King's Landing at the age of fifty-seven, and unhorsing Sandor Clegane in a tilt in the tourney on Prince Joffrey's name day in 297 AC.